antvis/G2Plot/docs/manual/plot-api.en.md

 plot.changeData(data: object[] | number);
 ```

-Through this method, you can modify the data of the chart and re-render the chart automatically.
-Most of the chart data is a two-dimensional array, and some charts may have different data structures, such as:
+Through this method, you can modify the data of the plot and re-render the plot automatically.
+Most of the plot data is a two-dimensional array, and some plots may have different data structures, such as:

  - Gauge、Liquid, which accept the updated percent value
  - Dual Axes, which has its own data structure